keikai/doc/dev-ref/Control_Components.md

 # MVC in Brief

-Keikai is based on ZK Framework that supports the MVC design pattern to develop a webapplication.
-This pattern separates an application into 3 parts:
+Keikai is based on ZK Framework that supports the MVC design pattern to develop a web application.
+This pattern divides an application into 3 parts:
 **Model**, **View**, and **Controller**.
 The Model is the data that an application handles.
 The View is the UI which indicates a ZUL page in a ZK-based application.
 The Controller handles events from the UI, controls